Medically reviewed by Katelyn Hagerty, FNP

 It’s worth noting that the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) does not have any strict guidelines on how many symptoms a person must be dealing with in order to be deemed to have moderate depression.
 Instead, it is up to your healthcare provider to make that call.

-If you’re not familiar with it, the DSM-5 is a manual used by mental health professionals as a tool to help define and classify mental illnesses.
+If you’re not familiar with it, the American Psychiatric Association says that the DSM-5 is a manual used by mental health professionals as a tool to help define and classify mental illnesses.

 Because there are no strict guidelines on how to classify moderate depression, there’s no exact definition to give here on how a clinician may diagnose it.